opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 Dynamic TAO is currently live on testnet.
 Dynamic TAO will be introduced to the Bittensor blockchain as an upgrade according to the following procedure:

-The Bittensor governing triumvirate will propose an upgrade (on February), and the Senate will have 6 days to pass the vote (requiring 7 of 12 votes) or propose modifications to the upgrade.
+The Bittensor governing triumvirate will propose an upgrade, and the Senate will have 6 days to pass the vote (requiring 7 of 12 votes) or propose modifications to the upgrade.

 If the vote clears, the upgrade will be applied to the main Bittensor chain.